My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 "I saw the auction online.
 I bought the house," I said.
 "Through an LLC.
 You didn't even see my name, did you?"

-"You're not going to live there!" she snapped.
+"You're not going to live there!"

 Inside, I went back and sat at my desk.
+Dad's boots sat cleaned and upright like they’d finally finished their job.

 "I didn't just walk in the mud, Dad.
 I built something from it."